SimonPaul-0/Number-Guessing-Game/README.md

     node NumberGuessingGame.js
     ```

+- **Web Page:**
+   - Create an HTML file and include the JavaScript code within a `<script>` tag.
+   - Open the HTML file in a web browser.

 ## Gameplay

+- The program will generate a random number between the specified lower and upper limits.(custom.js)
-- The program will generate a random number between 1 and 100.
+- The program will generate a random number between 1 and 100.(file.js)
 - You have a limited number of attempts to guess the correct number.
 - After each guess, the program provides feedback on whether your guess is too high, too low, or correct.